haydnv/tinychain/client/README.md

 ## Getting started

 This guide assumes that you are familiar with the basic concepts of hosting a TinyChain service.
-If not, please read the Tinychain [project README](http://github.com/haydnv/tinychain) first.
+If not, please read the TinyChain [project README](http://github.com/haydnv/tinychain) first.

 You can install the Python client using Pip: